Dogwalker-kryt/Russian-Roulette/README.md

-Its not working right now
+Its working now, but its still in progress